PetrKorab/Arabica/paper.md

 [Figure 2.
 Heatmap](heatmap.png)

-The line plot in Figure 3 displays the most frequent concepts in an alternative form, and sentiment analysis with breakpoint identification is presented as a line plot in Figure 4.
+The line plot in Figure 3 displays the most frequent concepts in an alternative form, and Figure 4. shows aggregated sentiment with two turning points (the 2007 - 2009 financial crisis and the end of the Great Moderation period in economics in 2002).

 [Figure 3.
 Line plot.](line_plot.png)